 Zoe C, “I’ll go with, I need some quickie measurements to order a few more things for him to wear.”

 While they’re off I take out the cheese and, let’s see, ah, we have a loaf of fat sourdough, makes great grilled cheese.
 By the time they return, the onions are caramelized and I’m set to put the sandwiches on the griddle.
-Sometimes we fancy up grilled cheese with sexier cheeses, but the fact is, plain old Velveeta has the right gooey melting consistency, which is what I use today.
+Sometimes we fancy up grilled cheese with sexier cheeses, but the fact is, plain old Kraft American has the right gooey melting consistency, which is what I use today.

 The day remains perfect, they troops gather around the patio table.
 McKenzie ladles soup into bowls, I bring a platter of toasty sandwiches.
 There’s a half dozen bottles of cold sugar free Coke and insulated tumblers with ice.